johnbillion/rave-wordpress/readme.md

 > Reproducible builds are a set of software development practices that create an independently-verifiable path from source to binary code.

 [The process that builds and packages WordPress](https://build.trac.wordpress.org/timeline) is reproducible as far as the built code is concerned, although I believe that the zip file generation does not result in a stable hash between invocations.
 Unfortunately the process itself is not open source.
-The process differs from the `npm run build` process in the source code because it makes some additions (eg. the Akismet plugin) and some exclusions (older default themes).
+The process differs from the `npm run build` process in the source code because it makes some additions (e.g. the Akismet plugin) and some exclusions (older default themes).
 The verifications performed by this repo take this into account.

 ## Verifiable WordPress